diffbot/docs/docs/kg-ont-administrativearea.md

 ---
 id: kg-ont-administrativearea
 title: AdministrativeArea
+generatedBy: generateOntology.js
 ---

 The Administrative Area entity type encompasses all cities, regions, counties, sub-regions, provinces, and countries known to the Knowledge Graph.

 Note that fields are not guaranteed to exist in every entity record.

+For convenience, a complete ontology source in JSON format is also [available here](https://kg.diffbot.com/kg/ontology).

 >New to the Diffbot Knowledge Graph?
 [Start here](dql-quickstart).